tmarrs/json-at-work-examples/appendix-a/Appendix-A-README.md

 ## Installing JSON Tools in the Browser
 ### Installing JSONView in Chrome and Firefox

-Please follow the installation instructions on the [JSONView](http://jsonview.com/)
+Please follow the installation instructions on the [JSONView](http://jsonview.com/) site.

 ## Installing JSONPad
 ## Installing Node with NVM